 - When warmed up, add the tofu and roast on each side until browned, making sure to flip once or twice.
 This should take about 10-15 minutes.

 Once the tofu is roasted, then pour the sauce over.
 Use a fork or thongs to flip the tofu and ensure that all sides are soaking in some of the sauce.
 The sauce will thicken super quickly and become sticky and thick within a few minutes, so stay around and remove the pan whenever it looks the way you want it.

 Tips when making this sticky tofu

 - I prefer to dip the triangles of tofu one at the time in the flour to prevent them from breaking.
 If you cut your tofu in cubes, then you can speed up the process and throw all the cubes in the flour all at once and stir with a spoon.
-Then, transfer the cubes without pouring the extra flour in the pan (it will burn).
+Then, transfer the cubes using a spoon without pouring the extra flour in the pan (it will burn).

 - Make sure to roast your tofu very well before adding the sauce.
 The tofu won't be cooking much longer after that and you want all the flour-cornstarch to be roasted before adding anything moist.
 If you choose to cut the tofu in cubes, then be sure to roast each of the sides too (important for best texture).

 - Also, add the sauce to the roasted tofu in the pan only when everything else is ready (noodles, veggies, etc).
 The sauce will thicken super quickly!